|COCOON -11||REGULAR||700+ LOFT DWR||1020||-4°||-11°||-28°||187||160|

 - ‘Extreme’ rating is a survival rating for a ‘standard’ woman.
 According to EN 13537, ‘a strong sensation of cold has to be expected and there is a risk of health damage due to hypothermia’.
 This is a survival rating only, and consumers should not rely on this rating for general use.
 The best guidelines are the comfort and limit of comfort ratings.

-Choosing a sleeping bag, which fits well, will provide the best performance.
-If you would like more room in your sleeping bag we offer a series of Sleeping Bag Expanders.
+A well-fitting bag will give the best performance.
+If you need more room, we offer a series of Sleeping Bag Expanders.